advataria/advataria-scout-adapter-public/README.md

 ENVIRONMENT VARIABLES (OPTIONAL)

-You may configure the agent using environment variables:

 export ADVA_SCOUT_AGENT_SEED="demo-seed-not-for-production-12345"
 export ADVA_SCOUT_AGENT_PORT=8010
 export ADVA_SCOUT_AGENT_ENDPOINT="http://127.0.0.1:8010/submit"

-If not provided, the agent will automatically fall back to safe defaults.
+If not provided, the agent falls back to safe defaults.

 ---------------------------------------------------------------------

 LICENSE

 Released under the MIT License.
-This adapter can be freely reused in any Fetch.ai or agentic project.
+This adapter can be freely reused in Fetch.ai and agentic projects.

 ---------------------------------------------------------------------

-CONTRIBUTIONS & FUTURE WORK
+CONTRIBUTIONS & ROADMAP NOTES

 This public MVP is part of the Advataria project.

-Future work includes:
+Potential future extensions:
 - AdvaCore orchestrator uAgent
 - On-chain registration via Almanac contract
 - DeltaV discoverability
-- Integration with Brief and Story generation agents (private layer)
+- Integration with Brief and Story agents (private layer)

-Feel free to open an issue or create a pull request.
+Pull requests and issues are welcome.